AdrianRiesco/Masters-Thesis-on-Big-Data/README.md

  - Python v3.8.10.
  - Twitter and Spotify APIs developer keys added in a file .env following the format of the .env.example file

- > The operation of the project with different versions is not guaranteed.
+ > The correct operation of the project with different versions is not guaranteed.

 ## Usage
 Clone the project and execute docker-compose in the command console.